 - 1 aperture drape to place over the patient’s vulva

-- polyvidone iodine scrub solution or, if unavailable, ordinary soap
+- povidone iodine scrub solution or, if not available, ordinary soap

 - sterile compresses and gloves

-- absorptive pad to place under the patient’s buttocks
+- absorbent pad to place under the patient’s buttocks

 - 1 bright light